nsys-code/nsys-platform/README.md

 ## Description

 A time ago we have decided to move all parts of the Nsys Platform project from repository hosted by our organization to GitHub.
-The goal is to open this project to bigger audience and we hope it will help to transform this project more as a community activity.
+The goal is to open this project to a bigger audience and we hope it will help to transform this project more as a community activity.
 The incubation time for transfer will take a time and should be done later this year.
 During that time we will transfer individual components of the platform to GitHub.
 Stay tuned and follow us at [@nsys_org](https://twitter.com/nsys_org).
-If you any questions about this project please [contact us](mailto:info@nsys.org).
+If you have any questions about this project, please [contact us](mailto:info@nsys.org).

 [1]: https://nsys.org
 [2]: http://doc.nsys.org/display/NSYS/